 Since your smartphone is probably always in your pocket or by your side, sometimes tracking every step you take and every move you make (especially if you use fitness apps), the size should be comfortable.
 Some prefer phablets, some prefer compact smartphones, but everybody wants a phone with a high screen-to-body ratio, with thin bezels and a screen that takes up more than 75% of the smartphone’s surface.
 The main types of screen technologies are LCD and OLED / AMOLED, both presenting advantages and disadvantages.

 Liquid Crystal Displays adjust the amount of light that passes through each liquid crystal layer.

 Organic Light Emitting Diode displays / Active-Matrix Light Emitting Diode displays emit light directly.

 The infamous ‘bendgate’, which forced Apple to withdraw a batch of iPhone 6 devices from shops, drew more attention to the importance of materials.
-Soon after ‘bendgate’, Apple improved the aluminium alloy used for its iPhones and iPads, switching to the 7000 series.
-The 7000 series combines aluminium with zinc and is also used for aircraft construction, due to its great strength-to-weight ratio and durability.
-HTC and Huawei also use aluminium unibody designs for most of their product lines.
+Soon after ‘bendgate’, Apple improved the aluminum alloy used for its iPhones and iPads, switching to the 7000 series.
+The 7000 series combines aluminum with zinc and is also used for aircraft construction, due to its great strength-to-weight ratio and durability.
+HTC and Huawei also use aluminum unibody designs for most of their product lines.
 Most manufacturers combine materials and sometimes use them in combination with leather (LG G4), ballistic nylon (Moto Droid Turbo 2) or other materials.

 The conditions in which these tests are made vary from manufacturer to manufacturer, so these are not reliable indicators by themselves.
 Taken together and put into relation with other specs (screen size, clock speed) and with the user’s habits (how many apps are frequently used, how much time a user spends watching videos) is the best way to go when deciding which smartphone to get.
 Other things you should watch out for are: